neam/dna-project-base-12-factor-app-boilerplate/docs/51-deploy-docker-cloud.via-new-stack.md

 Then run the commands echoed above, line by line, and ensure migrations etc are applied properly.

-Note that the migrations may affect live traffic, so you want to Make the new stack take over the traffic as soon as possible after running the database migrations.
+Note that the migrations may affect live traffic, so you want to make the new stack take over the traffic as soon as possible after running the database migrations.

 ##### Data profiles that depend on the /files volume